neu-cs2100/cs2100-pg-handout-testhw6/README.md

 - Finally, we're one step away from our end goal.
 The last step is to index into the innermost list to get the word count associated with the specific review bucket we want to analyze.
 We know that high reviews fall in the last bucket of our list (index 2), so we access our overall desired count with the expression `word_data["great"]["W"][2]` which finally gives us the desired count of **800**.

 Now that we have covered the structure as well as how to access different values within the nested structure, we can move on to the coding that you will have to do for the assignment: building a cool visualization for this data!
-We have already completed almost all of the file reading for you and stored this into the file `word_data.json`.
+We have already completed almost all of the review data parsing for you and stored it in the file `word_data.json`.

-## Milestone 2: Creating the plots
+## Milestone 2: Create the plots

-In this section you will write code in `plot_women_words(word_data, word, max_frequency)` using your matplotlib skills to create bar charts for each word.
+In this section you will write code in `word_plotter.py` using your matplotlib skills to create bar charts for each word.
 Each bar chart should have a separate bar for the low, medium, and high reviews measuring the frequency of the given word in that review category for that gender.
 Recall that in order to make a plot you need a list of x values and a list of y values.
 Below is example code to create a bar chart:
 ```
 x_vals = # some list of x values
 y_vals = # seom list of y values